boskjoett/RaspberryPi5/Anthias.md

 GitHub repository: https://github.com/Screenly/Anthias/

+Anthias only supports Debian-based Armbian images (Bookworm / Trixie).
+The installer wires up the Docker apt repository under download.docker.com/linux/debian, so Ubuntu-based Armbian downloads (Jammy / Noble) will fail at the apt update step.

 ## Installing an OS on Raspberry Pi

 Download an image to install on an SD card from the Anthias releases page https://github.com/Screenly/Anthias/releases <br />